gbrdead/silo/README.md

 `org::voidland::concurrent::queue::MPMC_PortionQueue` is an interface for a portion queue that can be used in a multiple producer - multiple consumer scenario.
 `org::voidland::concurrent::queue::MostlyNonBlockingPortionQueue` is an implementation of a portion queue that wraps a non-blocking queue.
 It blocks only when necesssary, i.e. most of the time it has the throughput of the internal non-blocking queue.
 `org::voidland::concurrent::queue::TextbookPortionQueue` is a blocking implementation of a portion queue.
 It blocks on a single mutex and uses two conditions for signaling between the consumers and the producers.
-The mutex works under heavy contention.
+In the test, the mutex works under heavy contention.

 ### Notes on the solution of the actual task